eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 As an application developer, you can obtain a shared global configuration file from your system administrator and use the file to access shared systems.
 As a system administrator, you need to have [Zowe CLI 7.2.1](https://docs.zowe.org/stable/user-guide/cli-installcli) or higher on your workstation before you create a team configuration file.

 > **Tip**: You can convert your existing Zowe CLI profiles into team configuration files with the `zowe config convert-profiles` command.
 For more information about team config conversion, see [Using Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles/#important-information-about-team-profiles) on Zowe Docs.

+## Activity View

+The extension enables you to monitor activity of the session in the Explorer for Endevor tab that you can access using the View tab.
+The Activity View feature helps you troubleshoot any errors that occur in the extension more efficiently.

+Use Activity View to keep track of events that happen during an active session of the extension and review execution errors or API notification messages.

+1. Navigate to the **View** tab in VS Code.

+2. Click **Command Palette...**.

+   The command prompt is displayed.

+3. Type **Explorer for Endevor: Focus of Activity View** and press Enter.

+The Activity View is displayed.

+You can now click on events to expand them and access execution or API error reports.

+To see a list of Endevor messages and codes that were reported, hover over records of the warning or error messages.

 ## Manage the Extension Tree